SciProgCentre/tables-kt/README.md

 [![JetBrains Research](https://jb.gg/badges/research.svg)](https://confluence.jetbrains.com/display/ALL/JetBrains+on+GitHub)

+**Important**: Tables-kt is now developed and distributed as part of DataForge project (back to DataForge-tables).
+See [DataForge repo](https://github.com/SciProgCentre/dataforge-core/tree/master/tables-kt)

 # Tables.kt

 Tables.kt is a lightweight Kotlin-Multiplatform library to work with tables of any origin.
 It is **not** intended as an alternative to [DataFrame](https://github.com/Kotlin/dataframe) library.
 On the contrary, you can use it together with the [provided module](tables-lt-dataframe).
 The aim of this library to provide an API for a various tables and row lists.